IsraelCabrera/frigate/docs/docs/security/installation.md

 ## Unraid

 Many people have powerful enough NAS devices or home servers to also run docker.
 There is a Unraid Community App.
 To install make sure you have the [community app plugin here](https://forums.unraid.net/topic/38582-plug-in-community-applications/).
-Then search for "Frigate" in the apps section within Unraid - you can see the online store [here](https://unraid.net/community/apps?q=security#r)
+Then search for "Security" in the apps section within Unraid - you can see the online store [here](https://unraid.net/community/apps?q=security#r)

 ## Proxmox

-[According to Proxmox documentation](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#chapter_pct) it is recommended that you run application containers like Frigate inside a Proxmox QEMU VM.
+[According to Proxmox documentation](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#chapter_pct) it is recommended that you run application containers like Security inside a Proxmox QEMU VM.
 This will give you all the advantages of application containerization, while also providing the benefits that VMs offer, such as strong isolation from the host and the ability to live-migrate, which otherwise isn’t possible with containers.

 :::warning

-If you choose to run Frigate via LXC in Proxmox the setup can be complex so be prepared to read the Proxmox and LXC documentation, Frigate does not officially support running inside of an LXC.
+If you choose to run Security via LXC in Proxmox the setup can be complex so be prepared to read the Proxmox and LXC documentation, Security does not officially support running inside of an LXC.

 :::